Manchester City, 2019–

-João Cancelo made a slow start to life at Manchester City following his £60m move from Juventus in the summer of 2019, and doubts soon started to surface as to whether the club were right to sanction another expensive addition to Pep Guardiola’s defensive ranks.
-However, with Cancelo having settled in, those doubts have swiftly dissipated, and the former Inter Milan and Valencia defender has developed into a key player in a rejuvenated City side.
+João Cancelo made a slow start at Manchester City following his £60m move from Juventus in the summer of 2019, and doubts soon surfaced as to whether the club had been right to sanction another expensive addition, then 25, to Pep Guardiola’s defensive options.
+With Cancelo having since settled, however, those doubts have dissipated, because the former Inter Milan and Valencia defender has developed into a key player in a rejuvenated team.

-Able to play on either side of defence and – crucially – also comfortable moving into midfield to add an extra body alongside Rodri when City have the ball, Cancelo has been a revelation.
-He is affecting play for City at both ends of the pitch, and Guardiola has been impressed with how quickly the Portugal international has taken to his midfield role.
+Able to play on either side of defence and – crucially – also comfortable moving into midfield to add an extra number alongside Rodri when City have the ball, Cancelo has been a revelation.
+He is affecting play at both ends of the pitch, and Guardiola has been impressed with how quickly the Portugal international has taken to his midfield role.
 “No (he had never played there before),” Guardiola said.
-“But you see the training sessions, the games, how he moves, how he controls it, how he handles the relationship with teammates inside and outside.
-Other players in the back cannot play (in midfield), they can play wide, but he has the skills to play there.”
+“But you see the training sessions; the games; how he moves; how he controls it; how he handles the relationship with teammates inside and outside.
+Other players in the back cannot play (in midfield).
+They can play wide, but he has the skills to play there.”

 Cancelo has been most regularly used as a right-back throughout his career, but he has proved a both a versatile and malleable option wherever he has gone – something that will have added to his appeal to Guardiola before his move to City.
 Cancelo is capable of playing either as a full-back or a wing-back on the right, and has played numerous games for City at left-back.
 Such is his comfort on the ball that he has been developed under Guardiola into one of his hybrid players who plays both at full-back and in central midfield in the same game.